Celso Caesar Moreno: Asia

+Italian imperial dreams

+Moreno returned to Italy in 1864, and the following year submitted to the Italian Government, provisionally in Florence, a 17-page proposal for Italian expansion to include a treaty to defend Aceh in exchange for the small island of Pulo Wei (Sabang) near Banda Aceh that Moreno absurdly claimed had already been given him "forever" by the Sultan.
+He spent much of the next two years lobbying effectively for this scheme, impressing King Victor Emmanuel II with his descriptions of the waiting tropical paradise.
+A principal supporter was the Risorgimento hero Nino Bixio, who succeeded in having a 3-man commission including himself look into the proposal (and who was so enthused that he later commissioned his own vessel to go to Aceh in 1873, where he died of cholera).
+More cautious ministers however torpedoed the proposal after establishing that Britain and the Netherlands would definitely resist it.

 The United States

 Moreno showed up in Washington D. C. in 1868, as the "White Chief Mustapha Moreno", trying to sell the United States government an unnamed Malaysian island, and his services as an envoy to the island, for $500,000.
 The story he gave to newspapers, is that he discovered the inhabited island in February 1862, "took possession in his own name", and was elected the White Chief Mustapha by the locals.
 He was making the offer, he said, as a promise to the island's inhabits that in selling the island they would have the protection of the United States.
 A newspaper mention inferred that Secretary of State William H. Seward, who had negotiated the 1867 Alaska Purchase, was in favor of the sale; however, nobody took Moreno up on the offer.

 In 1869, he published American Interests in Asia, a 40-page pamphlet urging the United States to expand its sphere of influence by establishing treaties, "territorial concessions" and naval stations in Asia.
 He, in fact, suggested that the US team with Russia to divide up India between themselves.
 President Ulysses S. Grant allowed Moreno an audience to expound on the subject.

-As a representative of the American and Asiatic Telegraph Company, Moreno promoted Li Hung-chang's idea of an undersea telegraph cable between Asia and the mainland United States.
+As a representative of the American and Asiatic Telegraph Company, Moreno promoted Li Hongzhang's idea of an undersea telegraph cable between Asia and the mainland United States.
 He spent time in California lobbying among influential leaders in hopes of gaining financial support for the project, then began lobbying the United States Congress.
 Senator Frederick Theodore Frelinghuysen introduced a bill on May 18, 1874, to grant a charter to Moreno and thirteen others for the construction and maintenance of the trans-Pacific cable.
 Moreno addressed Congress four months later on September 26, detailing the specifics of the proposal.
 A bill was passed and signed by President Grant, for a non-exclusive charter requiring the project to begin no later than three years after the bill's August 15, 1876 passage.
 Subsequent fund raising efforts for the project were unsuccessful, and the deadline expired without the cable being started.